emptymalei/StatisticalPhysics/_sources/index.rst.txt

-This is a set of lecture notes for statistical physics.
+This started as a set of lecture notes for the statistical physics course I took.
+Then I expanded it and rebuilt it into something much more useful.

 Acknowledgement
 ==================